The Hero’s Journey

 We are all on a journey… with both outer and inner stages

 It begins with an ordinary person who finds themselves called to undertake an arduous journey in order to achieve a goal or quest..
-They evolve into a ‘hero’ along the way as they courageously sacrifice their own needs for the greater good.
+They evolve into a ‘hero’ along the way as they are confronted by hardship and their own physical, mental and emotional limits, yet courageously continue forward.

 The Hero’s Journey identifies common underlying themes and stages as the central character grapples with their own fears and self interests against the needs and welfare of others.
 As their journey unfolds they are challenged to go deeper and discover their True Self.
 This inevitably involves a quest for identity, purpose, meaning, relationships and spirituality of some form.